Gå til sidens indhold

-The bankruptcy court may commence bankruptcy proceedings against an individual if he/she is insolvent (i.e. the person cannot meet his/her obligations as agreed), and a creditor who is owed money has filed a bankruptcy petition with the bankruptcy court.
-An individual may also file a bankruptcy petition him-/herself.
+The bankruptcy court may commence bankruptcy proceedings against an individual if he/she is insolvent (i.e. the person is unable to pay his/her debts as they fall due/as agreed), and a creditor who is owed money has filed a bankruptcy petition to the bankruptcy court.
+An individual may also file a bankruptcy petition for him-/herself.

 The courts do not commence bankruptcy proceedings on their own accord, and bankruptcy cases can be heard only if the person concerned is unable to pay.
-If there are other reasons why the person does not pay, the case may be heard by the bailiff’s court as a debt collection case or – if there is disagreement about the debt – in a civil lawsuit or by judicial mediation.
+If there are other reasons why the person does not pay, the case may be heard by the bailiff’s court as a debt collection case or – if there is disagreement on the debt – in a civil lawsuit or by judicial mediation.

 Who can deal with money and assets?